lovelysystems/lovely-editor/example/example-app/README.md

 ### Content Story

-To get or generate HTML from the content of all Editors one has to iterate over the block.data objects.
-Some Editors already provide HTML (eg. EditorQuill or EditorTui) and others don't (eg. our EditorImage example).
-Then you need to take care of generating the HTML tag yourself.
-Check out our example `html-preview.js` to see it in action.
+To get or generate HTML (depends if the Editor itself provides a HTML output) from the content of all Editors one has to iterate over the block.data objects.
+For further information check out our example `html-preview.js`to see it in action.

 ### Customization